How to open the Windows My Documents or Documents folder

 Viewing Documents through the Start menu

 By default, the Documents option is hidden in the Windows 10 and Windows 11 Start menu.
-However, you can re-enable this feature if you want to have another method of accessing your Documents.
+However, it can be re-enabled to have another method to access the Documents folder.

-4. Double-click the <name> folder, where <name> is the name of your user account.
-For example, if your account name is Nathan, click Nathan.
+5. Under the Users folder, click the folder with the same name as your account.
+For example, if your account name is Computer Hope, click Computer Hope.

 Showing Documents on the desktop

-In earlier versions of Microsoft Windows, the My Documents folder was on the desktop, by default.
+In earlier versions of Windows, the My Documents folder was displayed on the desktop, by default.
 However, Windows 10 and Windows 11 disables this feature.
-If you want this folder on the desktop, see: Missing My Computer, My Network Places, or My Documents icon.
+If you want the Documents folder on the desktop, see: Missing My Computer, My Network Places, or My Documents icon.

-Once Documents is visible on the desktop, double-clicking this folder lets you access your saved documents on the computer.
+Once Documents is visible on the desktop, double-click this folder to access the documents saved on your computer.

 Opening Documents in Windows 8